nagesh-c247/lms_poc_1/README.md

 ## 📝 Notes
 - Ensure MongoDB is running locally or update `.env` with your connection string.
 - Update `.env` in backend with your AWS S3 credentials and secret keys.
+- FFmpeg must be installed and accessible in your system PATH.